codecypher/LearnAI/ai_engineer.md

 ### PROGRAM GOALS AND STUDENT LEARNING OUTCOMES

-The goals and objectives of the M.S. in AI program are:
+The goals and objectives of the M.S. in AI program are:DOTNET_ROOT=

 - Research and apply current state-of-the-art theories and scientific methods related to artificial intelligence to solve real-world problems.

 - Demonstrate the approach of Responsible AI where the ethical implications, risks, and responsibilities of AI solutions should be evaluated within global and societal contexts.

 - Design AI systems that are socially responsible, ensuring that AI applications benefit society as a whole.

 ## References